IEEE.org Logo

 • Policies, regulations, and codes of practice.

 Lastly, the committee actively welcomes new members to join and support its initiatives, enabling even greater achievements as the committee grows.
-Promotions of the proposed committee will be online soon after the approval.

 Committee Members